On a Class of Sums with Unexpectedly High Cancellation, and its Applications: Abstract

 \section{Abstract}

-Following attempts at an analytic proof of the Pentagonal Number Theorem, we report on the discovery of a general principle leading to the unexpected cancellation of oscillating sums, of which $\sum_{n^2\leq x}(-1)^ne^{\sqrt{x-n^2}}$ is an example (to get the idea of the result).
+Following attempts at an analytic proof of the Pentagonal Number Theorem, we report on the discovery of a general principle leading to an unexpected cancellation of oscillating sums, of which $\sum_{n^2\leq x}(-1)^ne^{\sqrt{x-n^2}}$ is an example (to get the idea of the result).
 It turns out that sums in the class we consider are much smaller than would be predicted by certain probabilistic heuristics.
-After stating the motivation, and our theorem, we apply it to prove a number of results on integer partitions, the distribution of prime numbers, and the Prouhet-Tarry-Escott Problem.
-Regarding the Prouhit-Tarry-Escott problem, for example, we show that
+After stating the motivation, and our theorem, we apply it to prove several results on the Prouhet-Tarry-Escott Problem, integer partitions, and the distribution of prime numbers.
+Regarding the Prouhet-Tarry-Escott problem, for example, we show that

 Note that the degree is unexpectedly small.
-This perhaps isn't difficult to prove using properties of Bernoulli polynomials, but the claim fell out of our method very naturally.
+This can perhaps be proved using properties of Bernoulli polynomials, but the claim fell out of our method in a more natural and motivated way.
 Using this result, we solve an approximate version of the Prouhet-Tarry-Escott Problem, and in doing so we give some evidence that a certain pigeonhole argument for solving the exact version of the Problem can be improved.
-In fact our work in the approximate case exceeds the bounds one can prove using a pigeonhole argument, which seems remarkable.
-Also we prove that
+In fact, our work in the approximate case exceeds the bounds one can prove using a pigeonhole argument, which seems remarkable.
+Also, we prove that

-where $p(x)$ is the usual partition function; and also prove the following ``Pentagonal Number Theorem for the Primes'', which counts the number of primes (with von Mangoldt weight) in a set of intervals very precisely:
+where $p(n)$ is the usual partition function.
+We get the following ``Weak pentagonal number theorem", in which we can replace the partition function $p(n)$ with Chebyshev $\Psi$ function:

 where $T=e^{0.786\sqrt{x}}$, where $\Psi([a,b]) := \sum_{n\in [a,b]} \Lambda(n)$ and $\Psi(x) = \Psi([1,x])$, where $\Lambda$ is the von Mangoldt function.
 It is possible to extend this to a range of values of $T$, with a more complicated error term.
 Note that this last equation (sum over $\ell$) is stronger than one would get using a strong form of the Prime Number Theorem and also a naive use of the Riemann Hypothesis in each interval, since the widths of the intervals are smaller than $e^{\frac{1}{2} \sqrt{x}}$, making the Riemann Hypothesis estimate ``trivial".